distrinet-emu/distrinet-emu.github.io/Mininet_compatibility.md

 net.stop()
 ```

-Here is how you adapt the script for Distrinet
+Here is how you can adapt the script for Distrinet

 ```python
 from mininet.topo import Topo